Rufaida Al-Aslamia: Familial ties to medicine

-Although not given responsibilities held solely by men such as surgeries and amputations, Rufaida Al-Aslamia practiced her skills in field hospitals in her tent during many battles as Muhammad used to order all casualties to be carried to her tent so that she might treat them with medical expertise.
-It has also been documented that Rufaida provided care to injured soldiers during the jihad, as well as providing shelter from the wind and heat of the harsh desert for the dying.
+Although not given responsibilities held solely by men such as surgeries and amputations, Rufaida Al-Aslamia practiced her skills in her tent as Muhammad used to order all casualties to be carried to her tent, treating them with medical expertise.

+Rufaida also provided care to injured soldiers during the jihad, as well as providing shelter from the wind and heat of the desert for the dying.

-Historical aspects of female nursing in Arabia
+History of female nursing in Arabia

-Pre-Islamic and Islamic Era (570–632 AD)
+Pre-Islamic and Islamic era (570–632 AD)

-Typically presented within the context of Muhammad, the historical development of female nursing and surgery in Arabia from the Islamic Period to the modern times boasts a tumultuous history laden with cultural barriers and public pressures.
-Though very sparse documentation exists about the history of nursing in the Pre-Islamic period, a proper understanding of societal and religious paradigms during the reign of Muhammad lends significant insight into the roles and expectation of nurses in antiquity.
-In marked contrast to the pervading Christian interpretation of disease as a divine punishment for man, Muslims place an extremely high value on the ritual cleansing of the body, daily prayer schedules, and strict dietary regiments.
-An era in history defined by several holy wars, medicinal treatment during the times of Muhammad was largely performed solely by doctors, who would personally visit the patient to diagnose abnormalities and provide medications to those who were in need.
-Placing the bulk of the biological and physiological responsibilities of a patient on the doctor alone, nurses were limited in their duties to providing physical comfort and emotional support.
+Though Muslims placed a high value on the ritual cleansing of the body, daily prayer schedules, and strict dietary regimens, medicinal treatment during the times of Muhammad was performed solely by doctors.
+They would visit the patient to diagnose abnormalities and provide medications to those who were in need.

+Placing the bulk of the biological and physiological responsibilities of a patient on the doctor, nurses were limited in their duties to provide physical comfort and emotional support.